adrianokerber/backend-omnistack/backend/README.md

 # OmniStack Backend API

-The backend application developed using Node.js and Javascript.
+The backend application for TinDev (The dev Tinder) developed using Node.js and Javascript.

 ## Environment setup